jimr/py-projectmill/README.md

 ## Installation

 Install with `pip install -e .` or `python setup.py install`.
-Currently there are no dependencies apart from Python (tested with Python 2.7, ought to work with Python 2.6).
+If you're using Python 2.7, there are no dependencies unless you want to run the tests.
+If you're using Python 2.6, you will need to `pip install -r requirements-2.6.txt` (2.6 doesn't include `argparse`, which is required).

+Not yet tested with 2.5 or 3.x.

 ## Configuration